jimhavrilla/prognotes/unixnotes.md

 for the first 3 columns to make a key field... sort -u -k1,3

+if you want to copy all files except a few (and if the transfer gets interrupted it can be easily restarted) use rsync like so (a is recursive P is show progress): rsync -aP --exclude==AUTHORS --exclude==COPYING --exclude==README * /usr/local/bin

 find . -type f -name "*1*" -exec grep Volume {} \;  # cool way to look for a certain group of files, then execute a command on the results; the {} can be used to execute the command on a specific file or if empty all files.  the \; terminates output because otherwise you could keep typing commands

 ###git